Are you considering going for Cyprus citizenship?

 There’s also a passive income pathway available for those with pension income, overseas rentals income, or dividends from an online business.

-For those who don’t like learning foreign languages, Cyprus doesn’t require any sort of language exam and is content with just English.
+For those who don’t like learning foreign languages, Cyprus doesn’t require any sort of language exam and you’ll be ok just with English.

 Overall, Cyprus is a worthy contender for those seeking EU citizenship.